0x1DA117/packsonnet/README.md

-# packsonnet
+# Packsonnet

-packsonnet is a packaging library for Jsonnet to create configurable packages of Jsonnet resources.
+Packsonnet is a packaging library for Jsonnet to create configurable packages of Jsonnet resources.

+**Packsonnet is unstable, so be aware of breaking changes!**

 ## Installation